zephyrproject-rtos/zephyr/doc/develop/test/bsim.rst

   off, and powering up after as a new simulation) should use separate simulation ids for each simulation segment, ensuring that the radio activity of each segment can be inspected a posteriori.
+- Avoid overly long tests.
+If the test takes over 20 seconds of runtime, consider if it is possible to split it in several separate tests.
+- If the test takes over 5 seconds, set ``EXECUTE_TIMEOUT`` to a value that is at least 5 times bigger than the measured run-time.
+- Do not set ``EXECUTE_TIMEOUT`` to a value lower than the default.
+- Tests should not be overly verbose: less than a hundred lines are expected on the outputs.
+Do make use of ``LOG_DBG()`` extensively, but don't enable the ``DBG`` log level by default.